 In order to facilitate its exercise of independent judgment in carrying out its responsibilities, the Board may establish informal committees on an as needed basis consisting solely of independent directors to consider certain matters to be considered by the Board.
 The Board, or any committee, may also seek advice from outside advisors.
-The Board also follows a practice whereby any director who has an interest in a matter that the Board is considering will either abstain from voting on the matter or exit the Board meeting.
+The Board also follows a practice whereby any director who has an interest in a matter that the Board is considering must abstain from voting on the matter and exit the Board meeting while such matter is being considered by the Board.